tm-LBenson/AWS-Slides/_posts/2024-1-5-section-6-db-lesson-18.md

 #### Exam Tips

 - **Remember for the Exam**: When you see any mention of ETL (Extract, Transform, Load) in an exam context, think of AWS Glue.
-It's crucial for scenarios where data needs to be extracted from various sources, transformed into a usable format, and loaded into an analytical datastore.
+It's important for scenarios where data needs to be extracted from various sources, transformed into a usable format, and loaded into an analytical datastore.

 AWS Glue is instrumental for data-driven organizations, providing a simplified, serverless, and efficient way to handle data transformation tasks necessary for analytics.